edgedb/edgedb/docs/edgeql/statements/update.rst

     SET <shape> ;

-``UPDATE`` changes the values of the specified links in all objects selected by *update-selector-expr* and, optinally, filtered by *filter-expr*.
+``UPDATE`` changes the values of the specified links in all objects selected by *update-selector-expr* and, optionally, filtered by *filter-expr*.

 :eql:synopsis:`WITH`